zkochan/objectkit/README.md

 ObjectKit
 =========

-ObjectKit is a better object handler for JavaScript, forked from [Brototype](https://github.com/letsgetrandy/brototype) (and [brotied](http://brotie.jdauriemma.com/) so that we actually have a chance at remembering what each function does).
+ObjectKit is a better object handler for JavaScript, forked from [Brototype](https://github.com/letsgetrandy/brototype) (and [brotied](http://brotie.jdauriemma.com/) so that it's a little less socially questionable ;)

 So what *does* it do?